-Over the past 13 months, NAR’s advocacy and leadership teams met have with Congressional leaders and White House officials to help craft a solution to the escalating commercial real estate crisis.
+Since the beginning of the pandemic, NAR's advocacy and leadership teams met have with Congressional leaders and White House officials to help craft a solution to the escalating commercial real estate crisis.
 As a result, more than $46 billion in rental assistance was secured through two separate pieces of legislation, each dollar of which was intended to keep families in their homes and mom-and-pop landlords afloat.
-Ongoing eviction moratoriums, however, continue to destabilize the housing market, hurting both property owners and tenants.
 The following articles showcase this issue in the media and how various groups are being harmed.

 You Paid For It: St. Louis sheriff admits landlord got a bad deal with eviction moratorium (Fox TV St. Louis, Apr.
 19, 2021)